aarongodin/cribl-exercise/README.md

 #### Optional query params

-* Set the `lines=n` query parameter to control the number of lines streamed.
+* Set the `lineCount=n` query parameter to control the number of lines streamed.
 * Filter lines on a regular expression by passing the `regex=abc` query param.
 Regexes should be URI encoded to be read correctly.

 ### Configuration